ihornekhaienko/HospitalWeb/README.md

 - Schedules - for interaction with doctors shifts and planning appointments.
 - Specialties - doctors specialties.

-PS: current development state you are able to find on the Developer branch.
+PS: current development state you are able to check on the Developer branch.